JoeyNiestroy/Delay-Embeddings-and-ML-Asset-Forecasting/README.md

 The results overall are lackluster but considering the high noise level in all financial data it seems like a promising start.
 Resdiuals were examined for all 3 models for serial correlation but all proved to be white noise.
 A small subet of linear regression resdiuals are below.

 ![residuals](https://user-images.githubusercontent.com/106636917/232360776-984ad405-504f-4c76-9168-e67fc9198ca1.JPG)

+## Further Research ##
+Overall I was extremely limited compuationaly for this project.
+A more in-depth grid search for model paramters would almost certaintly yield better results.
+I also plan to look into the applications of multi headed attention or LSTM models in combination with the delayed embeddings to see if that is has more promising results.
+If you've made it this far feel free to reach out to me I am currently looking for Summer 2023 internship opportunities